 NOTE: The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
-All of the surface water data presented in the tables are from samples taken in 2013, except for the following: The lead and copper data is from 2012.
-The radiological data is from 2011.
-The radon data is from 2006.
-All of the groundwater data presented in the tables are from samples taken in 2013, except for the following: The aluminum data is from 2011 and 2013.
-The arsenic data is from 2011 and 2013.
-The fluoride data is from 2011 and 2013.
-The cloride data is from 2011 and 2013.
-The sulfate data is from 2011 and 2013.
-The alkalinity data is from 2011 and 2013.
-The bicarbonate data is from 2011 and 2013.
-The calcium data is from 2011 and 2013.
-The potassium data is from 2011 and 2013.
-The potassium data is from 2011 and 2013.
-The radon data is from 2003.
-The sodium data is from 2011 and 2013.
+All of the surface water and groundwater data presented in the tables are from samples taken in 2015, except for the following: unregulated contaminant data is from 2014 and 2015; radon data is from 2001, 2003, 2006 and 2009.